 Syllabus for Shooting the Stars Online

-All classroom sessions and one-on-one sessions will be held online using Zoom video conferencing software.
+All group sessions and one-on-one sessions will be held online using Zoom video conferencing software.

 This workshop is appropriate for low-intermediate to advanced-intermediate photographers.